mth/yeti/doc/reference.rst

 Let-bound polymorphism
 ++++++++++++++++++++++

-TODO scoping etc. That's a lot of to explain.

 Yeti has a variant of let-bound polymorphism similar to ML-family languages.
 The let-bound polymorphism applies when a created value binding has a type with variables (either a type variable by itself or a polymorphic composite